 The Advisor employs a grading system for our entire portfolio.
 The Advisor grades all loans on a scale of 1 to 4.
 This system is intended to reflect the performance of the borrower's business, the collateral coverage of the loans and other factors considered relevant.
-Generally, the Advisor assigns only one loan grade to each portfolio company for all loan investments in that portfolio company, however the Advisor will assign multiple ratings when appropriate for different investments in one portfolio company.
+The Advisor assigns only one loan grade to each portfolio company for all loan investments in that portfolio company.
 The following is a description of the conditions associated with each investment rating:

-- Grade 1: Investments in portfolio companies whose performance is substantially within the Advisor's expectations and whose risk factors are neutral to favorable to those at the time of the original investment. - Grade 2: Investments in portfolio companies whose performance is below the Advisor's expectations and that require closer monitoring; however, no loss of investment return (interest and/or dividends) or principal is expected. - Grade 3: Investments in portfolio companies whose performance is below the Advisor's expectations and for which risk has increased materially since origination.
+Grade 1: Investments in portfolio companies whose performance is substantially within the Advisor's expectations and whose risk factors are neutral to favorable to those at the time of the original investment.
+As of March 31, 2007, the Advisor rated approximately 82% of our portfolio companies representing approximately 88% of the value of our total investments as Grade 1.

+Grade 2: Investments in portfolio companies whose performance is below the Advisor's expectations and that require closer monitoring; however, no loss of investment return (interest and/or dividends) or principal is expected.
+As of March 31, 2007, the Advisor rated approximately 16% of our portfolio companies representing approximately 11% of the value of our total investments as Grade 2.

+Grade 3: Investments in portfolio companies whose performance is below the Advisor's expectations and for which risk has increased materially since origination.
 Some loss of investment return is expected, but no loss of principal is expected.
-Companies graded 3 will generally be out of compliance with debt covenants and will be unlikely to make debt repayments on their original schedule. - Grade 4: Investments in portfolio companies whose performance is materially below the Advisor's expectations where business trends have deteriorated and risk factors have increased substantially since the original investment.
+Companies graded 3 will generally be out of compliance with debt covenants and will be unlikely to make debt repayments on their original schedule.
+As of March 31, 2007, the Advisor rated none of our portfolio companies as Grade 3.

+Grade 4: Investments in portfolio companies whose performance is materially below the Advisor's expectations where business trends have deteriorated and risk factors have increased substantially since the original investment.
 Investments graded 4 are those for which some loss of principal is expected.
+As of March 31, 2007, the Advisor rated approximately 2% of our portfolio companies representing approximately 2% of the value of our total investments as Grade 4.

 The Advisor monitors and, when appropriate, changes the investment ratings assigned to each investment in our portfolio.
 In connection with our valuation process, the Advisor and our Board of Directors review these investment ratings on a quarterly basis.
-Our average investment rating was 1.20 at September 30, 2007 and 1.08 at December 31, 2006.
-The following is a distribution of the investment ratings of our portfolio companies as of September 30, 2007 and December 31, 2006, excluding unearned income:
+Our average investment rating was 1.15 as of March 31, 2007.